Choosing a new name

 You should apply for a passport after you have notified at least two other record holders and received paper evidence of the change.
 Your driving licence and a utility bill (not a mobile phone bill) are good ones to start with.
 Make sure the utility bill is issued on paper rather than electronically.
 Council tax bills are good proof as well.

 You then should write to the IPS asking them to issue a passport in your new name.
 You should enclose the records in your new name and the original copy of your deed of change of name (your deed poll document).
+If you have lost the original, you can obtain a replacement copy of your deed poll.

 Your new passport (and any other document) should refer only to your new name and not your old one.